csci-1301/csci-1301.github.io/docs/software_install.md

 Once you've identified your issue, try again from scratch to see if you missed a point, and if you are still facing the same issue  and can describe it, feel free to look for set-up help on the internet, from your classmates, and from your instructors.

 ### Installing MonoDevelop On Your Own Computer

+Unfortunately, MonoDevelop offers pre-packaged release only for linux distributions

+- If you are using linux (e.g. Ubuntu, Debian, etc.), then please head out to [MonoDevelop's download page](https://www.monodevelop.com/download/#fndtn-download-lin).
+- If you are using MacOS, you can [have a look at the compilation instructions](https://www.monodevelop.com/developers/building-monodevelop/#macos), but it is very likely that you will find them impossible to understand.
+- If you are using Windows, you can [have a look at the compilation instructions](https://www.monodevelop.com/developers/building-monodevelop/#windows), but it is very likely that you will find them impossible to understand.

+If you are a MacOs or Windows user, you could use a [Virtual Machine](https://en.wikipedia.org/wiki/Virtual_machine) manager to run a linux-based distribution on top of your operating system, but it is simpler to pick Visual Studio instead.

 ### Installing Visual Studio On Your Own Computer